pingcap/docs-dm/en/task-configuration-file-full.md

 # ----------- Instance configuration -----------
 mysql-instances:
   -
-    source-id: "mysql-replica-01"                                      # The ID of the upstream instance or migration group.
+    source-id: "mysql-replica-01"                                      # The ID of the upstream instance or replication group.
 It can be configured by referring to the `source_id` in the `inventory.ini` file or the `source-id` in the `dm-master.toml` file.
     meta:                                                              # The position where the binlog replication starts when `task-mode` is `incremental` and the downstream database checkpoint does not exist.
 If the checkpoint exists, the checkpoint is used.

       binlog-name: binlog.000001